dimigourz/verify-repair-lm/README.md

 **Inference-time Generate–Verify–Repair for improving small language-model outputs.**

 Verify-Repair LM is a lightweight inference-time wrapper around a language model.
 It does not train or modify the base model.
-Instead, it improves single-shot generation by creating prompt variants, generating several candidate answers, verifying them with task-specific checks, repairing detected failures when possible, and selecting the best final answer.
+Instead, it improves single-shot generation by creating prompt variants, generating candidate answers, verifying them with task-specific checks, repairing detected failures when possible, and selecting the best final answer.

 The goal is simple: